sabnanih/sabnanih.github.io/_posts/2020-05-25-IMDB-TV-Show-Analysis.md

 {% include fig8b.html %}

 ## Did the series cancel early or went on far too long?
 For this section, I filter the titles by TV Series and exclude miniseries as those are only 1 season long.
-To look at which series cancel early v/s those that went too far, I first plot episode rating by season number for episodes with atleast 250 votes.
+To look at which series cancel early v/s those that went too far, I first plot episode rating by season number for episodes with at least 250 votes.
 In Fig 9 below, we can see that median rating is highest around 2-4 seasons and starts falling after that.
 After season 8, there is gradual bigger drop.
-Based on this, generally anywhere between seasons 2 and 4 is the ideal length of a tv series.
+Based on this, generally anywhere between seasons 2 and 4 is the ideal length of a TV series.
 This plot is very similar to one obtained <a href="https://letstalkdata.com/2013/02/imdb-television-series-data/" target="_blank" rel="nofollow noopener noreferrer">here</a> based on data from 2013.

 ![Image](/images/fig9.png)

 Instead of defining a common peak for all series, we can also look at their peaks separately.
 In Fig 10 below, I have created an interactive plot between final season median rating against median rating among all seasons prior to the peak season.
 Peak for a series is defined as the season with highest median rating.
 By definition, thus all series with 1 season will lie on the straight green line which signifies equivalence of final season rating and prior peak rating.
 The size of the circle on the graph is proportional to absolute difference between prior and post peak rating.
 So, the series that went on for far too long can be either ones with very big circles or very far below the equivalence line.
 Some of these series from former category are *Are You Afraid of the Dark?*, *Lethal Weapon* and *Misfits*.
 The ones from latter category are *Two and Half Men*, *Scrubs* and *Game of Thrones*. *House of Cards* falls in both these categories.
 The final season of *Game of Thrones* was eagerly awaited but ultimately <a href="https://www.looper.com/153393/what-went-wrong-with-game-of-thrones/" target="_blank" rel="nofollow noopener noreferrer">disappointing</a>. *House of Cards'* bad ratings in the final season may have had something to do with *Kevin Spacey's* character being removed in the final season - due to sexual misconduct allegations against him.
 For *Scrubs*, the final season got rid of most of the full time cast from previous seasons and was more suited to be a separate spin-off series.
 Regarding series that ended too soon - we can count them as series with 1-2 seasons either falling on the line or above it in the greater than 8.5 range before peak.
-Some of these series are *Cosmos: A Spacetime Odyssey*, *Fawlty Towers*, *Cosmos (1980)*, and *Firefly*.  *Freaks and Geeks* is also one of the series whose name comes up usually in such a dicussion.
+Some of these series are *Cosmos: A Spacetime Odyssey*, *Fawlty Towers*, *Cosmos (1980)*, and *Firefly*.  *Freaks and Geeks* is also one of the series whose name comes up usually in such a discussion.

 {% include fig10.html %}

-**Note: This plot only includes TV Series with prior peak rating of atleast 7**
+**Note: This plot only includes TV Series with prior peak rating of at least 7**

 Finally, I look at the range of ratings for 100 most popular completed series.
 Similar plot has been created in the past <a href="https://github.com/OrganicIrradiation/vistvfinales" target="_blank" rel="nofollow noopener noreferrer">here</a> with data last updated in 2017.
 This also allows us to see consistency (as used <a href="https://letstalkdata.com/2013/02/imdb-television-series-data/" target="_blank" rel="nofollow noopener noreferrer">here</a>) among series as well as to compare various series and how well did they end.
 The red points indicate the median and 1st and 3rd quartiles while blue cross is the finale rating.
 Most of the series had good finales and finished strong but some were very bad.
 Some of the series with high difference between median episode and finale rating (finales worse than median episode rating) are *Dexter*, *Game of Thrones*, *House of Cards*, *True Blood*, and *Two and Half Men*.